 - The dairy products/ingredients purchased under a SMCPP permit may only be used in the manufacture of an approved further processed product and may not be re-sold.

-- A further processed product or a dairy based blend which according to the CDC has the potential to displace the sale of an existing Canadian dairy product in the marketplace does not qualify under the SMCPP.
+- A further processed product or a dairy based blend which according to the CDC has the potential to displace the sale of an existing Canadian dairy product in the marketplace may be considered ineligible under the Program.
+This condition also applies to further processed products with a dairy content exceeding 50%.

 Further Processed Product Eligibility